|

 Kitsap District in the 1970's.
 It was used until 1976, shortly after

 the Olympic Area Council merged with the Chief Seattle Council.
+Camp Frederick This was one

 of several District Camps used by the Seattle Area Council in the early